-Maine's Katahdin Region - Classic Wilderness & Big Fun
+Maine's Katahdin Region - Relax and Plug into Breathtaking Wilderness Scenery

 Make your New England vacation forever memorable with a trip to New England’s Wilderness Paradise.
 The hardest thing will be deciding which activities to choose.
 From May through October, the Katahdin Region and the Penobscot River offers a great vacation getaway with family or friends.